 Research

-My research interests are Approximation Theory, High-dimensioanl Probability, and in particular their applications in Scientific Machine Learning and Data Science.
+My research interests are Approximation Theory, Scientific Machine Learning, and Mathematical Data Science.
+In particular, I am working on the following problems:

 Optimal Recovery

-We observed that the optimal recovery framework has a closed relation to Learning Theory, Numerical Analysis (Quadrature Rule), Gaussian Process Regression and Estimation Theory.
+We observed that the optimal recovery framework has a closed relation to Learning Theory (kernel method and Gaussian process regression), Numerical Analysis (Quadrature Rule), Inverse Problem, and Estimation Theory.
 It has been used to explain many practical problems, but the development of optimal recovery slowed down due to the lack of computational advantages.

 The goal of my research is to make optimal recovery more computational-embracing.
 Some recent papers with reproducible files can be found here.